 This article may contain compensated links.
 See our full disclosure here

-Are you ready to start planning your trip to Italy?
+Ready to start planning your trip to Italy?
 Research has shown that planning trips for the future is a huge mood booster – so let’s start planning those trips and dreaming of Italy.
+We’ll share tips and processes for getting started and building your itinerary for your dream trip.

 Itinerary planning is an art form in our opinion.
 So we asked our guest author and boutique tour leader Corinna Cooke, to share her recommendations and process for planning a trip to Italy that is full of the wonderful experiences and memories you are dreaming of.